-You have a worksheet with lots of data, but do you know what the data means?
-Pivot tables help you see the “big picture” by summarizing, analyzing, and presenting the data in a meaningful and interactive way.
-For example, if you had a large sales data set, you can quickly find out how the products were sold in each quarter.
+Pivot tables help you see the “big picture” by summarizing, analyzing, and presenting the data meaningfully and interactively.
+For example, if you had a large sales data set, you can quickly determine how the products sold each quarter.

-Select the source data range for a pivot table.
-In the “Insert” ribbon click the Pivot Table drop-down and select the PivotTable option.
+First, you need to highlight the source data for a pivot table.
+In the “Insert” ribbon, click the Pivot Table drop-down and select the PivotTable option.

 Hint – The first row must use unique headings for each column.
 Additionally, do not include any blank rows or columns.

-Excel will now display a pivot table wizard; the first section will already be populated with the data range you selected.
+Excel will now display a pivot table wizard; the first section will already be populated with your selected data range.
 You can now specify the pivot table target location, either creating the pivot table on a new worksheet or at a target cell on the current worksheet.

 Once created, you will be presented with an easy-to-use pivot table interface.
-To configure the report, all you need to do is click and drag and drop the “pivot fields” into the “pivot table panel”.
-From here you are free to change the fields using different combinations to display the data in a way that is useful to users.
+To configure the report, you only need to click and drag and drop the “pivot fields” into the “pivot table panel.”

 Based on the field panel (in the PivotTable Field List) in the below diagram, the outcome is the following pivot report.
 Note that based on our selections above: